 Even so, Lucas still has some strengths of his own.
 He’s got an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while his up smash is one of the strongest aerial punishes in the game.
 PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect actually increases its freeze time by 1.3x!
 As mentioned before, Lucas’s PK Thunder travels farther than Ness’s, making it safer for recovery.
 He can also choose to recover with his tether grab, which Ness lacks access to altogether.

-Overall, Lucas has accrued average tournament results and representation, and is thought to be objectively inferior to Ness in terms of competitive viability.
-Supernova is one of Lucas’s top trainers, and has won several tourneys using him.
-If you would like to learn how to train a Lucas amiibo in Super Smash Bros.
-4, please refer to our corresponding training guide.
+Throughout this game’s life span, Lucas accrued just about average tournament results and representation, and is thought to be objectively inferior to Ness in terms of competitive viability.
+Supernova is one of Lucas’s top trainers, and has won several tourneys using the character.
+Lucas was a DLC fighter in Smash 4, so he was one of the last new amiibo figures released for the game.

 If you would like to return to the amiibo Wiki, please follow this link.